-- Activate: The program consists of two phases that allow the national graduates in last phase of IDP, or those who recently completed their development program to gain the concept of personal leadership skills. - Emerging: This programme supports development of Leads and Supervisors.
-Participants focus on both personal and team leadership and cover topics that include: developing a leadership mindset, managing time and energy, delivering results through others, and team coaching. - Cadre: This leadership development programme targets selected Heads.
-The programme focuses on leading with emotional intelligence, team performance, decision making and operational excellence. - Executive: This programme supports the ongoing development of selected Managers and Division Managers.
-Key topics include: Situational Leadership, Strategic Leadership, Building Coalitions, Negotiation, and Change.
+- recently completed their development program to gain the concept of personal leadership skills. - results through others, and team coaching. - emotional intelligence, team performance, decision making and operational excellence. - topics include: Situational Leadership, Strategic Leadership, Building Coalitions, Negotiation, and Change.

 The leadership programmes were successfully delivered both virtually and face to face during Q1 and Q2.
 In 2022, a total of 125 seats were offered to selected employees to attend the leadership programmes.